quantumchunks/quantumchunks.github.io/math/linalgebra/index.md

 These basics concepts are enough to get started with quantum computing.

 ## Vector
-a vector is an ordered set of numbers.
+A vector is an ordered set of numbers.
 For example $$\bm{v} = (-1, 0.5, 3)$$ is a vector.[^1]
 It contains three numbers which are also called the _elements_.
 A vector can have any number of elements.